IBM-Bluemix-Docs/mass-data-migration/troubleshooting.md

 When you try to mount the Server Message Block (SMB) share that is provisioned on the {{site.data.keyword.mdms_short}} device, you're unable to connect to the share.

-You're using SMB on a Windows-based system.
-You can ping the IP address that corresponds to the share on the {{site.data.keyword.mdms_short}} device, but you're unable to mount or connect to the share from your server.
+You're using the SMB file transfer protocol on a Windows-based system.
+To move data into the {{site.data.keyword.mdms_short}} device, you need to connect to the network share that's provisioned on the device.
+You can ping the IP address that corresponds to the 10GbE data transport port on the device, but you're unable to mount or connect to the share from your server.
 {: tsSymptoms}

 SMB signing adds extra security during a network communication by eliminating the possibility for man-in-the-middle attacks.